Learn - Troubleshooting

 Already-saved themes in your library are unaffected, and the manual color editor stays open on every plan.

-Full mechanic on Themes and Icons.
+Full details are on Themes and Icons.

 Cannot Delete on a theme that is in use